 - MS, Utrecht University, Department of Earth Sciences, 2006

 At a young age, I had the great pleasure of finding fossil plants and marine invertebrates close to my parents’ house.
 My passion for paleontology ultimately led to a master’s degree, a PhD, and couple of postdoctoral positions.
 Although I like plants and vertebrates as well, I am primarily an invertebrate paleontologist.
 My research focuses mainly on biotic interactions among marine animals, but I also study many aspects of the fossil record of crustaceans.
-I have supervised research of >15 students.
+Thus far, I have published ~70 scientific articles and supervised research of >15 students.
 Currently, I serve as an associate editor for the journal PALAIOS.
-I also enjoy teaching classes related to general geology and paleontology, in addition to a wide variety of outreach activities and taking care of the paleontology collection.
+In terms of curation, I am taking care of and enhancing the UA Museums paleontology collection.
+I also enjoy teaching a class per year related to paleontology and general geology.
+Furthermore, I am involved in a wide variety of outreach activities for the general public and avocational paleontologists and manage Harrell Station Paleontological Site.
 Feel free to contact me about any paleontology-related question you may have!

 Author of ~300 popular science articles in paleontology and earth sciences